 - 1 teaspoon garlic powder

-- salt and pepper, to taste
+- sea salt and black pepper - to taste

 - Vegan Ground Beef Alternatives: Beyond Meat Ground Beef, Lightlife Smart Ground Crumbles, or Beyond Meat Burger Patties.

 - Homemade vegan ground beef by My Quiet Kitchen.